erc7579/erc7739Validator/README.md

 Smart Accounts that do not expose EIP-5267 `eip712Domain()` method must install `EIP5267CompatibilityFallback` in order to benefit from ERC-7739's improved security.

 This repo is based on [Rhinestone Module Template](https://github.com/rhinestonewtf/module-template).
-Please visit the link above if you need more instructions on how to build, test and deploy a module.
+Please visit the link above if you need more instructions on how to build, test and deploy modules.

 ## Contributing
 For feature or change requests, feel free to open a PR, start a discussion or get in touch with us.